mrazazello/test-filed-path/README.md

-# test-filed-path
+# Test filed path task

-There is a NxM cells filed.
-Each cell has "X" or "\_" value There is a start and finish point {x and y}
+There is a MxN cells filed.
+Each cell has `X` or `_` value.

+Given a starting and finishing point in the field with x and y coordinates.

-You shoud compose a function that check if the way from start to finish point is exist.
+You shoud compose a function that checks if the way from starting to finishing point is exist.